nareynolds/git-modus-operandi/README.md

 # git-branching-model
-What I've found to be common, best-practices approach to development with git
+What I've found to be common, best-practice approaches to development with git

 ### getting (re)started